anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - Prepare your users for the unexpected, alert the user to its possibility and provide guidance on how to deal with it.
 For example, include callouts such as a warning, caution, or note to communicate important information while completing a task.
 - Use conditional imperatives.
 If you want x, do y.
 To achieve w, do z.
 - Do not explain concepts.
-- Do not provide too many links within the guide.
-Keep your users on a single page as much as possible.
-Instead, provide links to additional resources at the bottom of the page.
+- Sometimes it's helpful to occasionally provide links to supporting pieces of documentation for more information--especially when the user might need a link to supporting reference materials or background information.
+However, avoid providing too many links within the guide.
+Keep your users on a single page as much as possible and provide links to additional resources at the bottom of the page.
+- Avoid over-documenting multiple ways of achieving the same task.
+If there is more than one way to complete a given task, pick and only document the most common or recommended method of completing the task.
+Additional methods should be omitted or mentioned by providing a link or reference document.
-- Avoid writing how-tos for edge cases at the outer boundaries of your application’s capability.
+- Avoid writing edge cases at the boundaries of your application's capability.
-- Test your how-to instructions from start to finish so that you can uncover omitted steps, incorrect details, steps out of order, and information gaps that block users.
+- Always ensure that the steps provided in your how-to guide are technically accurate.
+Test your how-to instructions from start to finish so that you can uncover omitted steps, incorrect details, steps out of order, and information gaps that block users.
+If it's not possible to test it yourself, have a developer or subject matter expert demonstrate the step to you and record the session, if possible.
 - Re-test instructions after every notable product release to ensure instructions are still accurate and work end-to-end.

 ## About the "Overview" section